AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 In Arkansas, you cannot drive more than 30 miles per hour (mph) in an urban district, more than 75 mph on a controlled-access highway or more than 65 mph in other locations, according to the state’s vehicle code.
 If you’re caught driving 15 mph over the speed limit, it is a Class C misdemeanor.
 This article reviews how speeding-ticket charges affect you and your car insurance in Arkansas.

-How Much a Speeding Ticket Will Impact Your Insurance
+How Much a Speeding Ticket Will Impact Your Insurance in Arkansas

-Premiums for auto insurance in Arkansas increase by an average of 25 percent following a speeding ticket.
 Keep in mind that average rates are just that — averages.
 Insurance companies base auto insurance prices on a number of factors unique to you, including your driving history, ZIP code, and other demographic and vehicle information.
 Still, anyone who gets a speeding ticket will see higher average annual rates across all car insurance companies.

 Finding Cheap Auto Insurance After a Speeding Ticket